-Taking the family skiing in the Alps requires planning, and picking the right ski resort in Switzerland, Italy, France, or Austria… you want convenient quality lodging, plenty of ski trails for everyone in your family, modern lifts, scenery, ski school, and things to do après ski.
+Taking the family skiing in the Alps requires planning, and picking the right ski resort in Switzerland, Italy, France, or Austria… you want convenient quality slopeside lodging, enough ski trails for everyone in your family, but not too vast a complex that it is hard to re-group, a good ski school, and things to do après ski.
 Here are a few of our favorite European ski resorts for family skiing in the Swiss Alps and Austria.
 We’ll keep skiing and exploring to provide more.

-Obergurgl Hochgurgl in Austria, just up the valley from Solden, offers skiing on two interconnected mountains, very family friendly terrain, ski lessons, and lovely ski in ski out lodging at Hotel Crystal.
+Obergurgl Hochgurgl in Austria, just up the valley from the larger more expansive busier Solden, offers skiing on two interconnected mountains, very family friendly terrain, ski lessons, and lovely ski in ski out lodging at Hotel Crystal.
 While smaller than other Alps ski resorts, Obergurgl offers high elevation skiing with good snow, and less skiers, making it ideal for families – popular with the Brits.